 - Septra DS/ all sulpha antibiotics

-Recent studies indicate that Dilantin, manufactured by Pfizer, is definitively linked to SJS and/or TENS.
+Recent studies indicate that Dilantin, manufactured by Pfizer, is definitively linked to SJS and/or TEN.
 Dilantin is a very popular drug used to help prevent seizures.
 Common names of Dilantin include Dilantin Infatabs, Dilantin Kapseals, Dilantin-125, Phenytek, Phenytoin Sodium, Cerebyx and Fosphenytoin.
-Our attorneys at Childers, Schlueter & Smith, LLC are currently reviewing and investigating SJS and TENS cases related to Dilantin and other drugs.
+Our attorneys at Childers, Schlueter & Smith, LLC are currently reviewing and investigating SJS and TEN cases related to Dilantin and other drugs.

-- For the first couple of days, flu-like symptoms such as sore throat, cough, fever & burning eyes
+- For the first couple of days, flu-like symptoms such as sore throat, cough, fever and burning eyes

 - Red or purple skin rash